paul1956/CareLink/README.md

 - 11/28/2022

 ## What's New in this release
+New in 3.5.7.12
+- Update CareLink Client for better performance and diagnostics

 New in 3.5.7.11
 - Added markers and ToolTips to Active Insulin Graph